mishra69/fifo-trades-processing/README.md

 - The script preserves the original order of trades in your input file
 - FIFO matching assumes trades should be processed in chronological order
-- The script will warn you if trades appear to be out of sequence
+- The script will skip securities with trades that appear to be out of sequence
+- Same-day trades for the same security are consolidated with weighted average pricing